Trail running around Mont Blanc with the UTMB babes

 What’s on offer at the Chalet de Miage, our café stop on Day 1 (Photo: Jo Sims).

-Crossing the suspension bridge below the Glacier de Bionnassay on our first day of the TMB (Photo: Simon Conroy).
+Crossing the suspension bridge below the Glacier de Bionnassay on Day 1 of the TMB (Photo: Simon Conroy).

-The trail snack selection which kept us going (Photo: Elaheh Nozari).
+The trail snack seclection which kept us going (Photo: Elaheh).

 After our night in Les Chapieux, heading up to Col de la Seigne – the border between France and Italy (Photo: Jo Sims).

-The tribe now in Italy, high above Val Veny (Photo: Tonya Gray).
+The tribe now in Italy, high above Val Ferret (Photo: Tonya Gray).

-Looking back up to Col de la Seigne, the “Pyramides Calcaires” to the right of it (Photo: Tonya Gray).
+Looking back up to Col de la Seigne.
+(Photo: Tonya Gray)

 Moving into the sun at Catogne, on our way back into the Chamonix Valley (Photo: Jo Sims).